WrestleMania 25: Reception

 The Randy Orton vs. Triple H main event was generally regarded by critics as a disappointing ending to the show.
 Holmes of Comcast.net believes that the match "never seemed to click" and Kevin Eck of The Baltimore Sun stated that he was "disappointed that it didn’t feel more special after some great angles on TV."
 Nick Tywalk of Slam!
 Wrestling wrote that it was "solid and had its share of drama, but the lack of outside interference or plot twists of any kind failed to spark the same feeling of energy Reliant Stadium had in it a few hours before.
 It was almost a "That's it?" reaction that first came to mind."
 Wade Keller gave the match 3.75 out of 5.
 He called the match "good, both well-plotted and well-executed, appropriate to the storyline and feud", but added that "it just wasn't able to follow the classic two matches earlier."

-The match between The Undertaker and Shawn Michaels is now critically acclaimed and received the 2009 Match of the Year award by both Pro Wrestling Illustrated and the Wrestling Observer Newsletter.
-It is widely regarded as one of the greatest matches in the history of Professional Wrestling.
+The match between The Undertaker and Shawn Michaels is widely acclaimed, earning the 2009 Match of the Year award from both Pro Wrestling Illustrated and the Wrestling Observer Newsletter, as well as Match of the Year at the 2009 WWE Slammy Awards.
+Regarded as one of the greatest matches in the history of professional wrestling, Bret Hart called it "one of the best matches I've seen in years", while Triple H, Tony Schiavone, and Shane Taylor have dubbed it the greatest ever, as well as publications such as Bleacher Report.
+Jim Ross stated he had "never seen a more psychologically compelling match than Shawn and Taker had that night" and Arn Anderson said "If you want to sit down and put up with somebody who's never seen a wrestling match, and you want them to have a favorable impression, show them that match".
+Dave Meltzer gave the match 4 and 3/4 stars out of 5 but stated that he felt "there was a predictableness to it" which prevented it from being a 5-star match.
+Undertaker affirmed that both he and Michaels "delivered on every aspect of storytelling and match quality", and Michaels himself called the match "the most perfect, beautiful thing I've ever performed inside a wrestling ring in my life".
+WWE ranked it at the top of their list of "The 100 best matches to see before you die", as well as ranking it at the top of their list of "50 Greatest WrestleMania matches ever" on their YouTube channel.